 The Tetra Tech model promotes integration of resiliency planning into local and national development priorities and assists stakeholders to access resources to achieve these goals.
 This stakeholder-led approach ensures that the needs of women, youth, and indigenous and marginalized populations are served and that these groups are empowered to participate in building resilient cities.
 In Colombia we successfully used this approach to build social capital and strengthen the relationship between civil society and government institutions in a sustainable and replicable manner.

 Urban planning is often conducted in silos, with important decisions made in different institutions without adequate integration of economic, environmental, and social policies.
-Tetra Tech’s comprehensive planning services allow urban environments to continuously adapt to changing circumstances.
-We conduct capacity building and stakeholder consultations to provide our clients with the resilience interventions necessary to reform, modernize, and mainstream their policies to minimize risks.
+Tetra Tech’s comprehensive urban management services allow urban environments to continuously adapt to changing circumstances.
+We conduct capacity building and stakeholder consultations to provide our clients with the resilience interventions necessary to reform, modernize, and mainstream their policies to minimize risks in urban planning.
 Learn how we are using this approach in Guatemala, Albania, and Haiti.

 To mitigate risks, we work with city governments and stakeholders to design effective approaches to critical infrastructure systems and optimize planning and design for water supply, wastewater, stormwater management, flood control, solid waste management, and early warning systems.
 For example, Tetra Tech served as the U.S. Agency for International Development’s (USAID) program integrator to provide technical assistance, coordination, and training for developing and implementing the Indian Ocean Tsunami Warning System.
 Tetra Tech played a key role in helping to create and implement an end-to-end warning system, including hazard assessment, forecasting, communications, and community preparedness.